Josef and Ctirad Mašín: The resistance group and its actions

 Since it was becoming increasingly difficult to conduct actions, the brothers decided to go West.
 Their goal was to get some real training in partisan warfare techniques from the Americans.
 They believed a shooting war was imminent, and they wanted to return to Czechoslovakia in the vanguard of the "liberating" western armies.
 A first escape attempt failed when a CIC agent who was supposed to accompany them was arrested by the Czechoslovak Secret Service StB.
 During interrogation, he named Ctirad Mašín.
 Shortly thereafter, both brothers and Novák were arrested by the StB and were tortured.
 The StB never found out that they had seized the men responsible for the police station raids.
 Josef Mašín and his uncle were released after a few months.

-Ctirad Mašín was sentenced to two years of slave labor for knowing about someone else's planned escape but failing to denounce them, and was sent to work in a uranium mine near Jáchymov, noted for its high death rate.
+Ctirad Mašín was sentenced to two years of forced labor for knowing about someone else's planned escape but failing to denounce them, and was sent to work in a uranium mine near Jáchymov, noted for its high death rate.
 Mašín states that his time in the Czechoslovak equivalent of the Gulag made him even more determined to fight the regime.

 During Ctirad Mašín's imprisonment the others attacked a payroll transport and obtained 846,000 Czechoslovak crowns.
 One of the car's occupants raised his pistol against Josef Mašín and was shot by him.

 After Ctirad Mašín's release, the group stole four chests totaling 100 kg of donarit explosives from a quarry.
 They planned to blow up a uranium train with these explosives, or possibly President Gottwald's personal train.

 The last action before their escape was the "Night of Great Fires".
 In several Moravian villages Václav Švéda and Ctirad Mašín placed incendiary composition with time fuses into straw stacks.
 They all lit up in the middle of the night.
 The action was a protest against the Socialist collectivization of agriculture.
 At that time, even straw was in short supply, so the Mašíns' intention was not only spreading "shock and awe" but really harming the economy of the agricultural collectives.
 A firefighter was gunned down.
 While one source states he died with one bullet in his eye and one in his lungs, most others mention only three casualties in Czechoslovakia which means he must have survived.